Woolfrey/software_simple_qp/README.md

 # SimpleQPSolver
-A small, efficient class for solving quadratic programming problems.
+A small, efficient class for solving quadratic optimisation problems.